Courtland9777/key-repeat-tuner/ReadMe.md

 ---

-## ?
-FAQ
+## FAQ

 - **Does it support multiple processes?**
-  Yes — if *any* watched process is active, FastMode remains on.
+  Yes ï¿½ if *any* watched process is active, FastMode remains on.

 - **Does it require .NET to be installed?**
-  No — the runtime is bundled (self-contained .NET 8 build).
+  No ï¿½ the runtime is bundled (self-contained .NET 8 build).

 - **Is it safe?**
   Absolutely.
 Admin privileges are used only to update registry values under your user profile.

 ---

-## ??
-Made for Gamers
+## Made for Gamers

-Inspired by the hassle of manual tweaks before every ladder game.
+Inspired by the hassle of manual tweaks before ladder matches and Pig's Bronze to GM videos.
-Whether you’re climbing to GM or just laddering for fun, this utility makes sure your keyboard is tuned for peak responsiveness every time.
+Whether youï¿½re climbing to GM or just laddering for fun, this utility makes sure your keyboard is tuned for peak responsiveness every time.

 ---

-## ??
-Project
+## Project

 - GitHub: [Courtland9777/key-repeat-tuner](https://github.com/Courtland9777/key-repeat-tuner)

-## ??
-License
+## License

 MIT